Your chronic headaches could be caused by a dental issue known as TMJ Dysfunction…

 TMJ disorders develop for many reasons, and can cause a multitude of issues.
 If you experience one or more of the following, you may be suffering from TMJ dysfunction:

 - Waking up with sore, stiff muscles around your jaws

 - Popping, grating, catching, clicking or locking of your jaw

 - Misaligned teeth that no longer touch when biting

 - Sensitive, loose, broken or worn teeth

 Treatment options available…

 Treatment is related to the degree of symptoms you experience.
-At times, arthritic changes may be present in your TM joints which can be examined with the Cone Beam CT at Hunter OMS.
+At times, arthritic changes may also be present in your jaw joints which can be examined with CT.
 Examination of the discs may require MRI investigation.